Ask and you shall receive.

-IDEA, or the Individuals with Disabilities Education Act, allows for all children, regardless of ability, to receive a free and appropriate education.
+IDEA, or the Individuals with Disabilities Education Act, allows for all children, regardless of ability, to receive a free and appropriate public education.
 The word “appropriate” has led to numerous debate over what a public school should provide.
-The act was signed into law in 1990 and has been amended at least 20 times.
+The act was signed into law in 1990 and has been amended at least several times.

 “Parents, by law, are supposed to be involved in the creation of the education plans for their children,” Van Wagenen said.
 “So, Darien violated the parents’ rights in two ways: by falsely denying the existence of the memo and by abridging parental rights in violation of the IDEA.”